On Cohomological Decomposition of Almost-Complex Manifolds and Deformations: Abstract

 \section{Abstract}

-While small deformations of K\"{a}hler manifolds are K\"{a}hler too, we prove that the cohomological property to be \Cpf\ is not a stable condition under small deformations.
-This property, that has been recently introduced and studied by T.-J. Li and W. Zhang in \cite{li-zhang} and T. Draghici, T.-J. Li and W. Zhang in \cite{draghici-li-zhang, draghici-li-zhang1}, is weaker than the K\"{a}hler one and characterizes the almost-complex structures that induce a decomposition in cohomology.
+While small deformations of compact K\"{a}hler manifolds are K\"{a}hler too, we prove that the cohomological property to be \Cpf\ is not a stable condition under small deformations.
+This property, which has been recently introduced and studied by T.-J. Li and W. Zhang in \cite{li-zhang} and T. Dr\v{a}ghici, T.-J. Li and W. Zhang in \cite{draghici-li-zhang, draghici-li-zhang1}, is weaker than the K\"{a}hler one and characterizes the almost-complex structures inducing a decomposition in cohomology.
 We also study the stability of this property along curves of almost-complex structures constructed starting from the harmonic representatives in special cohomology classes.